MA Curating Contemporary Design

 Nina Due: Director, the Röhsska Museum, Gothenburg.

-Ning Li: Deputy Director of the Collection department, the China Art Museum, Shanghai.
+Ning Li: Deputy Director of the Collection department, China Art Museum, Shanghai.

 Graduate Show: Re-Considering Canon

 CCD students curated an exhibition and half-day symposium at the Design Museum as part of London Design Festival in September 2018.
 The year-long research project enabled students to work directly with renowned Gallery Fumi and commission some of their established designers, amongst them Max Lamb and Studio Glithero.
 The exhibition, Re-Considering Canon, interrogated concepts of canon as a device for writing design history and explored its significance for contemporary designers and curators.
 Students were involved in all aspects of the curating process including concept development, exhibition and graphic design, interpretation and installation of the exhibition on the top floor of the Design Museum.
 The symposium questioned current curatorial and design practice, and addressed fields of concerns and the need for urgent extension.